 - For purposes of calculating a driver's championship points total in a given class, no driver can accumulate more than 25 Event Participation Points. - 3.
 Finishing Position Points.
 Points will also be awarded by finishing position in announced points-eligible races, in each competing class, as follows: 1st = 10; 2nd = 7; 3rd = 5; 4th = 4; 5th = 3; 6th = 2; 7th = 1.
 For endurance races held at National, Premier, and North American Challenge events as defined in Section 3, the appropriate multiplier will affect the Finishing Position Points only. - 4.
 Bonus Points.
 Each racer that finishes a race will be awarded a bonus of one additional point for each car in class that officially finishes the race behind each points-winning position, up to a maximum of 10 bonus points per race.
 (For example, one car finishes in class- NO bonus points; 2 cars finish class- the winner gets one point and second none; 20 cars finish in class-the winner gets 10 points and from the 11th place car and down there are NO points.
 The only way the maximum of 10 points is awarded is if 11 cars finish).
 Did Not Finish (DNF) and Did Not Start (DNS) results do NOT count for purposes of the bonus point's calculation.
 Bonus points are NOT eligible for a multiplier for Feature Races or races held at National, Premier, and North American Challenge events as described in Section 3. - 5.
 Position Points Multipliers.
 Finishing Position Points for a given race may be multiplied by 150% in the following situations: - a.
 Feature Races.
 One race at each event will be deemed the Feature Race.
 The Feature Race may be a sprint or an enduro.
 Feature Races shall have Finishing Position Points awarded at 150% of the standard values.
 Should the Feature Race already have a position points multiplier in effect (as a National, Premier, or North American Challenge event), then no additional points multiplier is to be added above that level. - b.
 North American Challenge Race.
-A NAC event shall have Finishing Position Points awarded at 150% of the standard for up to three races and 100% four one additional race. - (i) A driver may accumulate points in class from only one NAC event per calendar year.
-If a driver competes in more than one NAC event in the calendar year, the one that produces the highest total points shall be used. - c.
+A NAC event shall have Finishing Position Points awarded at 150% of the standard for up to three races and 100% four one additional race. - c.
 Premier Events.
-Premier events shall have Finishing Position Points awarded at 150% of the standard values for up to two races, and may hold two additional races where Finishing Position Points are awarded at 100% of the standard values.
+Premier events shall have Finishing Position Points awarded at 150% of the standard values for up to two races and may hold two additional races where Finishing Position Points are awarded at 100% of the standard values.